cat-telecaster/cat-telecaster/README.md

 Stuff I'll be trying soon™:
 - three.js (portfolio site + side project frontend)
-- something to do with image processing ✅ (beta for live ASCII filter complete - looking to deploy somehow soon)
+- something to do with image processing ✅ (beta for live ASCII filter complete - looking to deploy somehow)

 ☕&🍵